Jennie (singer): Fashion

-Jennie began reading fashion magazines and looking at different clothing styles when she was a child.
-Her interest in fashion came from her mother.
+Jennie took an interest in fashion from a young age.
 Jennie told Elle Indonesia that Chanel was a part of her life from a young age and that she still remembered her first memory involving the fashion house: "I remember when I was little, I look through my mother's wardrobe, and search for whatever vintage Chanel I could find".
-For her solo debut, she was involved in planning and styling her own wardrobe and put together more than 20 outfits for the music video of "Solo".
-Jennie recalled in an interview with Billboard that during the music video filming, she considered the way each would fit the song and what she could change, which helped her to learn many new ways of approaching fashion.
-She stated in an interview with Elle Korea that fashion became an important aspect in her career as she tried to convey the message of her music both aurally and visually.
+For her solo debut, she was involved in planning and styling her own wardrobe, putting together more than 20 outfits for the music video of "Solo".
+Jennie recalled in an interview with Billboard that during the filming of the music video for the song, she considered the way her clothes would fit the song and made adjustments.
+She stated in an interview with Elle Korea that fashion has become a key aspect in her career as she tries to convey meaning through her music both aurally and visually.

 Jennie was chosen as the new muse for Chanel Korea Beauty and shot her first pictorial for the brand with Harper's Bazaar Korea in January 2018.
 She became the ambassador of Chanel Korea in June.
 A spokesperson for Chanel Korea explained that Jennie's loyalty to the brand, as well as her trendy style, was in line with Chanel's image as they targeted young millennials in addition to their current consumers.
 Jennie attended the launch of Chanel's new fragrance, Les Eaux De Chanel, in Deauville, France, that same month.
 She met and interviewed Chanel's in-house perfume creator, Olivier Polge, and shot a pictorial for his new collection of fragrances with Cosmopolitan Korea.